|

 Bassariscus sumichrasti

-WEASELS, SKUNKS, & ALLIES (in the Family Mustelidae)
+WEASELS, SKUNKS, & ALLIES, in the

 Long-tailed Weasel ______ (*) CR(N)